eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/_index.md

 * A [Kuksa Databroker](https://github.com/eclipse-kuksa/kuksa-databroker).

 As a Velocitas developer you may use the [Velocitas devenv-runtimes](https://github.com/eclipse-velocitas/devenv-runtimes) to deploy and run the Databroker instance, but it is also possible to connect to a Databroker running on localhost.
-The setup used for the examples have been as followed:
+The following setup was used for the examples:

 * One Velocitas Devcontainer running the Client, based on the [Vehicle App C++ Template](https://github.com/eclipse-velocitas/vehicle-app-cpp-template).
 * One Velocitas Devcontainer running the Server, based on the [Vehicle App C++ Template](https://github.com/eclipse-velocitas/vehicle-app-cpp-template).
 * Databroker running on localhost.

 For this to work the `.devcontainer/devcontainer.json` was changed.
-In the setup `--network=host` was added to allow the containers to use the host network, and for the server `forwardPorts": [ 5555 ]` was used to forward port 5555.
+In the setup `--network=host` was added to allow the containers to use the host network.
+For the server `forwardPorts": [ 5555 ]` was additionally used to forward port 5555.

 ```
     "forwardPorts": [ 5555 ],